datopian/playbook/onboarding/README.md

 5. Go through work “processes” in more detail; This depends on the accountability the Onboardee will assume; E.g.

     * Work sprints
-    * Trello management
+    * Kanban management
-    * Practice on trello (acceptance criteria, checklist, closing issues…)
+    * Practice on Gitlab (acceptance criteria, checklist, closing issues…)
     * How to take meeting notes on operation meeting notes

 7. Do the [onboarding quiz][quiz]